creativetimofficial/ct-black-dashboard-pro-django/README.md

 1. Make sure that you are using the latest version of the **Black Dashboard PRO Django**.
 Check the CHANGELOG from your dashboard on our [website](https://www.creative-tim.com/).
 2. Providing us reproducible steps for the issue will shorten the time it takes for it to be fixed.
-3. Some issues may be browser specific, so specifying in what browser you encountered the issue might help.
+3. Some issues may be browser-specific, so specifying in what browser you encountered the issue might help.

 <br />